maxgio92/notes/content/notes/power-of-frame-pointers-pt2.md

 To get the information about the running code path and the stack trace we can use the `bpf_get_stackid` eBPF helper.

 eBPF helpers are functions that, as you might have guessed, simplify work.
-The [`bpf_get_stackid`](https://elixir.bootlin.com/linux/v6.8.5/source/kernel/bpf/stackmap.c#L283) helper collects user and kernel stack frames by walking the user and kernel stacks and returns the stack ID.
+The [`bpf_get_stackid`](https://elixir.bootlin.com/linux/v6.8.5/source/kernel/bpf/stackmap.c#L283) helper collects user and kernel stack frames by walking the user and kernel stacks and returns the ID of the state of the stack at a specific point in time.

 More precisely from the [eBPF Docs](https://ebpf-docs.dylanreimerink.nl/linux/helper-function/bpf_get_stackid/):